IBM/z_ansible_collections_doc/source/installation/install-collections.rst

 .. © Copyright IBM Corporation 2020, 2025                                    .
 .. ...........................................................................

+.. _install-collections:

 =================
 Ansible for IBM Z
 =================

-There are several options for installing **IBM Ansible for Z** collections, including Ansible Galaxy, Automation Hub, private Galaxy server, or from a Git repository.
+There are several options for installing **Ansible for IBM Z** collections, including Ansible Galaxy, Automation Hub, private Galaxy server, or from a Git repository.

-This guide will discuss installing the IBM Ansible Z collections, for installing Ansible see, xxxx, for collection dependencies see yyy.
+This guide will discuss installing **Ansible for IBM Z** collections; for all software requirements, see :ref:`software-requirements`.

-.. _install-collections:

 Option 1: Install from Ansible Galaxy
 =====================================